SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 warning: downgrading package mingw-w64-ucrt-x86_64-gcc-libs (15.1.0-1 => 14.2.0-3)
 ```

-Complete the downgrade, and run this command againin your terminal:
+Complete the downgrade, and run this command again in your terminal:

 ```powershell
 ridk exec gcc --version